-Ci was formed in 2013 to explore the opportunities and benefits of the digital society, both social and economic, with particular focus on shaping a future where individuals can realise their potential in a highly connected world.
+Ci was formed in 2013 to explore the opportunities and benefits of the digital society, both social and economic, with particular focus on shaping a future where individuals realise their full potential as part of a highly connected world.

 The digital world, a little over 25 years old, stems from the invention of the World Wide Web by Tim Berners-Lee in 1989.
 It took over 1,000 years for the analogue society to evolve, through rules, ethics and morality towards a set of cultural norms and Ci focuses on how these policies, laws, regulations and the trust that binds society together, can be applied or adapted for our digital society.